Leviticus 18 describes forms of sexual immorality which the Lord has forbidden. Those who obey the Lord’s commandments will have life through them.

 If you come face to face with temptation and you can’t flee, don’t respond passively.
 No temptation ever leaves that way.
 Forcefully, resist with your mind and your voice.
 Resistance must be active, not passive.
 You may be shocked and relieved at how quickly a temptation leaves if you do this.
 If you master this technique, you will be on your way to righteous living.

-Please avoid, flee, and resist all forms of sexual immorality and be wholly devoted to YHVH.
+Anyway…let me summarize this post.
+No matter what, please avoid, flee, and resist all forms of sexual immorality, and be wholly devoted to YHVH.
+In the end, you can only be responsible for yourself.